MONDAY (Childcare provided)

 AA Minneapolis web site is www.AAMinneapolis.org

 In addition to service projects, mission trips and our companionship with the Lutheran Church of Christ in Nigeria, Valley of Peace supports a variety of ministries and agencies in the community through gifs of time, talent or treasure.

-Valley of Peace has been a partner with Cherish our Children since its inception.
+Valley of Peace has been a partner with Cherish All Children since its inception.

-A critical component of Cherish our Children is prayer.
+A critical component of Cherish All Children is prayer.
 Every child of the congregation from birth to age 22 is prayed for by an adult member of the congregation by name each day.

 Another component of the program is education for kids and parents.
 Internet safety is addressed.
 Wise as Serpents, an excellent curriculum for training students to be safe has been used with our confirmation students.
 And we have an annual November to Remember parent/student confirmation program to address critical life and mental health issues such as: depression, eating disorders, sexual and chemical choices, friendship, money, etc.

 Finally, it is the intent of the congregation to cherish children in our community by partnering with Kinship to mentor neighborhood children and by “adopting” our local neighborhood elementary school, Noble Elementary to help at risk youth.